thayeylolu/taiwo-owoseni/content/authors/admin/_index.md

 #  link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: thayehas@gmail.com
+email: hamdallahhassanah@gmail.com

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Taiwo Owoseni is a graduate student of the Master of Data Science program at the University of British Columbia (UBC).
-She has some years of work experience as a Data Analyst.
-She worked with one of the largest telecommunication industries in Africa, Asia and Europe - Airtel Nigeria.
+I am a graduate student of the Master of Data Science program at the University of British Columbia (UBC).
+I've worked as a Business Intelligence Analyst at Airtel - a large telecommunication industries in Africa, Asia and Europe.

-She worked as a Data Analyst in a retail pharmaceutical startup - One Health Nigeria .
-Her primary role was to make data driven decision to grow the startup.
+I also worked as a Data Analyst in a retail pharmaceutical startup - One Health Nigeria .
+My primary role was to make data driven decision to grow the startup.

-For her capstone project, She is channelling the wealth of knowldege she amassed during her graduate studies to build ethical AI products for Trusting Pixels Inc - a company that aims to promote honest representation of people in media.
+For my grdaute capstone project, I channelled the wealth of knowldege I amassed during her graduate studies in areas of machine learning to build an ethical AI product for Trusting Pixels Inc - a company that aims to promote honest representation of people in media.

-During her free time, she contributes to sktime - an opensource  data science library for times series analysis.
-She sees this as a means to give back to the community.
-She also enjoys biking, painting and taking long walks.
-She volunteers at FIRST Robotics - A global robotics community prpearing young people for the future.
-She believes she is one with the Force and probably the next 'Last Jedi' - in another universe....
+During my free time, I contribute to sktime - an opensource  data science library for times series analysis.
+I see this as an opportunity to give back to the community.
+I also enjoys biking, painting and taking long walks.
+I also volunteer at FIRST Robotics - A global robotics community prepearing young people for the future.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.